 Following this approach, the project came up with several milestones to be achieved over the coming decades.
 To achieve these milestones, a set of recommendations for actions are outlined.
-As mentioned earlier, the recommendations presented here are aimed at EU policy makers, internationally operating companies and CSOs.
+As mentioned earlier, the recommendations in this document are aimed at EU policy makers.